Are Starfish Decomposers? The Truth Will Change How You See Them

 Starfish use their numerous tube feet, equipped with tiny suckers, to move across the seabed and manipulate food.

-sea star tube feet
+A Pink sea star tube feet attaching with a sold object

 2. Ambulacral System

-This hydraulic system powers the tube feet, allowing them to exert force and grip on prey or food particles.
+This hydraulic system powers the tube feet, allowing them to exert force and grip on prey or food particles

 3. Radial Canals